Chapter 12:

 Later that week, I found myself standing outside the church.

 Not because I wanted to see Caleb.
 Not because I wanted to look holy, definitely not that.
 I’m never going to achieve that in this lifetime.
-But because something inside me wanted to try praying for something not furry and four-legged.
+It’s just, something inside me wanted to try praying for something not furry and four-legged.
 Maybe I could sit in a place where my soul could breathe.
+Maybe I could pray for myself.

 It felt strange sitting inside a church like that.
 Like wearing someone else’s shoes.
 But surprisingly, it also felt safe.
 I lowered my head, not sure what to do.